 What is pleural effusion?

-The pleura (PLOOR-ah) are thin layers of tissue that form a two-layered lining around the lungs.
+Pleural effusion is fluid buildup in the space between the layers of the pleura.
+The pleura are thin layers of tissue that form a 2-layered lining around the lungs.
 One layer of the pleura rests directly on the lungs.
 The other layer rests on the chest wall.
-Between these layers there is a small amount of fluid, called pleural (PLOO-ral) fluid.
+There is normally a small amount of fluid called pleural fluid between these layers.
 This fluid helps your lungs move easily when you breathe.
-Sometimes extra fluid collects in the space between the two pleural layers.
-This is called pleural effusion (e-FU-zhun).

 What causes pleural effusion?